 - while it might not be the “end-all, be-all” replacement for boring grammar drills,

-- it is certainly a tool that can enhance our ability to pick up on a foreign language.
+- it is undoubtedly a tool that can enhance our ability to pick up on a foreign language.

-And why shouldn’t technology favor language learning as well as automated translation?
+And why shouldn’t technology favor language learning as well as an automated translation?

 We can have it both ways; they are not mutually exclusive.

-Research has clearly demonstrated that the cognitive benefits of speaking multiple languages are immense.
+Research has demonstrated that the cognitive benefits of speaking multiple languages are immense.

-➤ It has been proven that multilinguals demonstrate a higher processing speed than monolinguals while completing certain mental tasks.
+➤ It has been proven that multilingual speakers show a higher processing speed than monolinguals while completing specific mental tasks.

 ➤ Speaking several languages may enhance creative flexibility as well.

-➤ Language is shaped by our society’s reality and, in turn, that language shapes the way we think ➤ so it is logical to conclude that:
+➤ Our society’s reality shapes language and, in turn, that language shapes the way we think ➤ , so it is logical to conclude that:

 Speaking more than one language allows us to: